telerik/Android-samples/README.md

 Build and run the project.

-# Getting started with Ui for Xamarin.Android
+# Getting started with UI for Xamarin.Android
 The SDK examples of the Xamarin wrappers of UI for Android are to be found in the Samples-Xamarin folder.
 To run the project, install the latest version of Xamarin on your computer, extract the UI for Xamarin.Android DLLs into a `Binaries` folder right next to Samples-Xamarin folder.
 Build and run the project.

 [Telerik UI for Android](http://www.telerik.com/android-ui) is a set of tools for building Android applications.